 But once a year, the heavyweights in the Jiangsu world of arts and crafts gather for a smorgasboard of backslapping and celebration of what is, after all, an oft-ignored corner of culture.
 Taking place in the weeks prior to Chinese new year, and with no expense saved, it is a sign of the dedication by the host organisation toward preserving the arts and crafts movement in 21st century Jiangsu, China.

 It is with this backdrop that we now enter the truly unique world of Jinling Gold Foil.
-At first glance, with commemorative gold foil pieces being fashioned on site to one side, while guests at the event sampling snacks decorated with golf foil and sipping baijiu infused with gold foil, Jinling Golf Foil may appear to the casual observer to be overly ostentatious and traditional.
+At first glance, with commemorative gold foil pieces being fashioned on site to one side, while guests at the event sampling snacks decorated with gold foil and sipping baijiu infused with gold foil, Jinling Golf Foil may appear to the casual observer to be overly ostentatious and traditional.

 Nothing could be further from the truth.